 The right posterior hepatic notch sign is a sharp indentation of the normally smooth posterior right hepatic lobe margin.
-This is associated cirrhosis, although the mechanism is not entirely clear.
-It has been suggested that this may be an indication of relative caudate lobe hypertrophy and decr...
+It is associated with cirrhosis, although the mechanism is not entirely clear.
+It has been suggested that this may be an indication of relative caudate lobe hypertrophy and d...

 The Rigler notch sign refers to an indentation in the border of a solid lung mass, which is thought to represents a feeding vessel, thus suggesting the presence of a bronchial carcinoma1.
 However, this sign is also observed in other conditions, including granulomatous infections, and its differe...